 What is "containership"?

 Containership is a visual grouping technique that shows spatial relationship of similar items or actions.
+Visually shaded areas contain the icon, information, or action a user is expected to perform.

 'Getting in the mood' is the name of a paper I'll be presenting at Design and Emotion in Chicago 5-7th October 2010.
 Since I'm getting in the mood for the conference ;-), here are some highlights of my latest thinking on mood, product design and interaction.